NHSDigital/rap-community-of-practice/CONTRIBUTE.md

 # Contribute

 Hi there!
-We're thrilled that you'd like to contribute to this landing page repository.
-Your help is essential for keeping it great.
+We're thrilled that you'd like to contribute to the RAP Community of Practice!
+Your help is crucial in keeping it great!

 ## Creating an issue